CalabreseLab/Airn_Xist_manuscript/README.md

 This repository includes codes and pipelines for figures and tables in the manuscript: "Protein-bridged recruitment of Polycomb repressive complexes by the lncRNAs Airn and Xist"

 Codes are organized by Figure number in each folder named accordingly.
-A note .docx file states the full pipeline for plotting each panels in that figure and also a brief description of the purpose of each code file.
+A note.docx file states the full pipeline for plotting each panels in that figure and also a brief description of the purpose of each code file.

 ## Issues and Help

-If you have questions about how you can use seekr in your own research, please send an email to jmcalabr@med.unc.edu
+If you have questions, please send an email to jmcalabr@med.unc.edu

 ## Citation